lwmqn/shepherd/README.md

 ### qnode.writeAttrsReq(path, attrs[, callback])
 Configure the report settings of a Resource, an Object Instance, or an Object.
 This method can also cancel an observation by assigning the `cancel` property to `true` within `attrs` object.

+**Note**
-**Note**: This API won't start the notifications reporting, call observe() method if you want to turn the report on.
+* This API won't start reporting of the notifications, call observe() method if you want to turn the report on.

 **Arguments:**